ESPRI-Mod/docs/mkdocs/docs/esgf/fresh_install_data_node.md

 ### Hosts

-esgf-monitoring.ipsl.upmc.fr, or any machine that you use to monitor the ansible installations from.
-It can also be your personal machine.
+If you install locally, you will not need any additional host and you can just log in *as root* on your node.
+If you install remotely, any linux machine will do.

 ### Access

 Adapt this to your choice of a machine.
 It goes without saying that you need root access on the machine you want to install your data node on.

-* Protocol: ssh
-* Login: esgf-watch-dog
-* Command: ssh esgf-watch-dog@esgf-monitoring.ipsl.upmc.fr
+If you want to install from a local machine, you can do it too, using your usual procedure.

 ## Environment